 Aja Barber, American living in London, Writer

-Allen Salway, @lilnativeboy Native American, Activist
+Allen Salway, @lilnativeboy Native American, Activist and Writer

 Sophia Li, Chinese-American Journalist, former entertainment media editor for Vogue